nickapic/nickapic/README.md

 #### Hi everyone, I'm Aniket - aka Nickapic 👋🏼

-## I'm a Ethical Hacker, Web Developer and a Student! 👨🏽‍💻
+## I'm a Ethical Hacker and a Web Developer! 👨🏽‍💻

-- 🧐 I am currently working on the eLearnSecurity Certified Penetration Tester eXtreme Course and I'm eJPT,eCPPT,OSCP certified.
+- 🧐 I am currently working on the Offensive Security Web Expert Certification and I'm eJPT,eCPPT,OSCP,OSEP certified.
 - 🤔 I love playing and participating in CTFs
 - 🦾 I have completed Dante and Offshore Pro Labs and Throwback from Tryhackme.
 - 🎮 I love playing video games so if you wanna connect with me on Steam and wanna play some time here it is [Steam](https://steamcommunity.com/id/mrnickapic/)
-- 👾 2021 Goals : I wanna get the eCPTX, OSEP certifications and get better at CTFs and learn and explore the Information Security Field even more

 - 🤖[TryHackMe Profile](https://tryhackme.com/p/nickapic)
 - 😨[HacktheBox Profile](https://www.hackthebox.eu/home/users/profile/184004)